Hala-Medhat/Federated_KNN_Search_System/README.md

 - In the aggregator file, run the first cell to for setup
 - If you want to set rate limit for aggregator, run cell rate_limit_bool is set to True, else run rate_limit_bool set to False
+- If you want to mitigate the spoofing where the node spoofing can't know what is send encrupt data by running aggragtor.encrypt =True
 - If you want to set apply label fliping mitigation , run cell message_tampering is set to True, else run message_tampering set to False
-- If you want to check if message tampered with, or send by unlegitimate user, run message_integrity set to True, else run message_integrity set to False
+- If you want to check if message tampered with during transmission, or send by unlegitimate user, run message_integrity set to True, else run message_integrity set to False

 ### Query file
 - In the query file, run first cell for set up